![]() Parlophone 1st. Sleeve |

 BACK COVER CLOSE UP | |||||

-Catalog No. "CPCS 101" was printed at the upper right corner of the back cover. | One
+Catalog No. "CPCS 101" was printed at the upper right corner of the back cover. |

-so-called "Capitol Editions" which
+is so-called "Capitol Editions" which were made originally

 BACK COVER CLOSE UP | |||||